Pyro Scene

 Pressure per Fuel[0.00..+∞]

 When burning one unit of fuel, this pressure is generated in the simulation.
-At higher values, the simulation expands abruptly in the area of the combustion, which can lead to the typical representation of an explosion.
-By using the Frame Range Fuel Type and activating Constant Pressure for the Pyro Emitter or Pyro Fuel tag, pressure can also be generated directly on the Emitter object.
-In that case, density and temperature should have already been emitted to be able to blast these elements apart by the pressure.
+At higher values, the simulation expands abruptly in the area of combustion, which can lead to the typical representation of an explosion.
+By using the Fuel Type Frame Range and activating Constant Pressure on the Pyro Eemitter Tag or Pyro Fuel Tag, pressure can also be generated directly on the emitter object.
+In this case, Density and Temperature should already have been emitted in order to be able to blow these elements apart by the pressure.

 Rest Grid

 This function can be used to calculate additional 3D coordinates for the simulation volume.
-These can be used by some renderers in a similar way to UVW coordinates, e.g., to use additional deformations or noise structures to refine the simulation.
-The caching of this Rest Grid structure will be activated in the Object section of the Pyro output object via the option for Dual Rest Grid.
+These can be used by some renderers in a similar way to UVW coordinates, e.g. to use additional deformations or noise structures to refine the simulation.
+The caching of this Rest Grid structure is activated in the Object section of the Pyro Output object via the option for Dual Rest Grid.

 Rest Grid Enabled

-This can be used to activate the additional calculation of a so-called residual grid structure.
+This enables the additional calculation of a so-called Rest Grid structure.
 Similar to UVW coordinates, this vector structure can provide a stationary or moving description of the simulation components.
-This enables subsequent deformation or superimposition with noise on a Pyro simulation, for example.
+This enables, for example, subsequent deformation or superimposition with noise on a Pyro simulation.

 Rest Grid Reset Cycle[4..2147483647]

-Here you can define the number of simulation screens according to which the rest grid structure should be updated.
+Here you specify the number of simulation frames after which the Rest Grid structure is updated.
 This can always be helpful if the shape of the simulation changes quickly.
-Without updating, the residual grid structure would have to be stretched more and more, e.g., on a spreading cloud, which can lead to a distortion of the Rest grid values.
-The following illustration shows an example.
+Without updating, the Rest Grid structure would have to be stretched more and more, e.g. on a spreading cloud, which can lead to a distortion of the Rest Grid values.
+The following figure shows an example of this.

-In the example above, a Pyro Emitter tag was applied to a sphere to create density.
-Just above the sphere, the rising smoke is blown to the right along the world X-axis by the wind.
-For this simulation, the Rest Grid option was activated, once with a short reset cycle (left in the figure) and then once with a very long reset cycle (right in the figure).
+In the example above, a Pyro Emitter tag has been applied to a sphere to create Density.
+Just above the sphere, the rising smoke is blown to the right by wind along the world x-axis.
+For this simulation, the Rest Grid option was activated, once with a short Reset Cycle (left in the figure) and then once with a very long Reset Cycle (right in the figure).

-To illustrate this, the rest of the grid structure has been saved as a cache.
-Since this is a vector structure, it can also be used as a color in the Pyro Volume material, for example, to color the smoke in the basic colors accordingly, which was implemented in the image above.
-You can clearly see how the original residual grid values practically stick to the smoke in the right half of the image and are retained even after the direction has been changed.
-During the short reset cycle on the left of the image, the Rest grid values are continuously recalculated and can therefore react to the change in direction and shape of the simulation in good time.
-The Rest grid values remain fixed and independent of the simulation.
+To illustrate this, the Rest Grid structure was saved as a cache.
+Since this is a vector structure, it can also be used as a Color in the Pyro Volume material, for example, to color the smoke in the basic colors accordingly, which was implemented in the figure above.
+You can clearly see how the original Rest Grid values practically stick to the smoke in the right half of the image and are retained even after the change in direction.
+During the short Reset Cycle on the left of the image, the Rest Grid values are continuously recalculated and can therefore react in good time to the change in direction and shape of the simulation.
+The Rest Grid values remain stationary and more independent of the simulation.

 Rest Grid Time Scale[0..10000%]